Ariel022019/Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5/README.md

 # Timex-Sinclair-2068-Cartridge-ARASYSTEM-V4-V5
 This is a cartridge for Timex Sinclair 2068, to work with EPROMs 28C64, 27C128, 27C256, 27C512, EEPROMs 28C54, 28C256 and Static RAM 66256, 84256 and another with the same characteristics.
 Using jumpers or mini switches, this PCB can be configured to get different settings.
 With its unique design, there is no need to configure bridges to select fragments.
-Can be configured for software.
+The chunks can be configured for software.

 ## :small_blue_diamond: Jumpers configutation for each kind of EPROM /EEPROM
 ![AraSystem_Cardtridge_v4_Switch](https://user-images.githubusercontent.com/54677231/128937228-8223bcc2-d83e-49a9-9dc0-a6a5f8c9c815.jpg)